Formal theory (political science)

+Key Features

+Formal theory involves the application of tools such as formal modeling, game theory, and empirical methods for causal inference to study political institutions and behaviors.
+It has also been described as "the use of the tools of economics to study politics."
+In economics, this type of work is generally referred to as "political economics" or "political economy".
-Positive political theory (PPT), explanatory political theory, or formal theory is the study of politics using formal methods such as social choice theory, game theory, and statistical analysis.
-In particular, social choice theoretic methods are often used to describe and (axiomatically) analyze the performance of rules or institutions.
-The outcomes of the rules or institutions described are then analyzed by game theory, where the individuals/parties/nations involved in a given interaction are modeled as rational agents playing a game, guided by self-interest.

-Based on this assumption, the outcome of the interactions can be predicted as an equilibrium of the game.
+In political analyses using formal theory, social choice theoretic methods are often used to describe and axiomatically analyze the performance of rules or institutions.
+The outcomes of the rules or institutions described are then analyzed through game theoretic methods, where the individuals or parties or nations involved in a given interaction are modeled as rational agents playing a game, guided by self-interest.
+Based on this assumption, the outcome of the interactions can be predicted as an equilibrium or equilibria of the game.
+Many of the tools used in formal theory—such as game theory, bounded and instrumental rationality, utility functions, deductive logic, and modeling—were imported from neoclassical economics.

-The founder of the field was William H. Riker.
-In his book The Theory of Political Coalitions (1962), he applied the principles of game theory to the study of politics.

-The original creation of PPT was developed while Riker was the leader of Rochester School of Political Science, generating the Rochester School movement.

-Positive political theory has been used to study democratic institutions such as political bargaining.
-PPT allows researchers to determine how outcomes of political bargaining differ based on whether political actors are equals or if power is unevenly distributed.
-PPT also permits the identification of institutional and contextual mechanisms that give some group members additional influence in determining collective outcomes.
-By focusing on the mechanisms, PPT also allows researchers to determine if outcomes are a result of asymmetric bargaining or deliberative persuasion.
+Formal theory has been used to study democratic institutions such as political bargaining.
+It allows researchers to determine how outcomes of political bargaining differ based on whether political actors are equals or if power is unevenly distributed.
+It also permits the identification of institutional and contextual mechanisms that give some group members additional influence in determining collective outcomes.
+By focusing on the mechanisms, formal theory also allows researchers to determine if outcomes are a result of asymmetric bargaining or deliberative persuasion.